-But on the flip side, there are positives, too: More time with my girls, Sophia, 7 and Lily, almost 4.
+But on the flip side, there are positives, too: More time with my girls, S, 7 and L, almost 4.
 (That’s them in the family pic from Aruba.
-I swear Pablo and I didn’t intend to wear coordinating ensembles.
+I swear P and I didn’t intend to wear coordinating ensembles.
 I apologize.)
 Oh…and now I’ll only have to do my maddening 90 minute commute from suburban New Jersey to NYC 3 times/week.
 I’ll also get to take care of life (ie: laundry, groceries, birthday party organizing and whatnot) on Mondays and Fridays so I can spend my weekend enjoying life rather than organizing it.
 But one of the biggest positives is starting this blog.

 I’ve been blogging as an editor for Ladies’ Home Journal for several years writing posts about fashion, parenting and relationships but as personal as it sometimes got (and it did!), it just wasn’t really mine.
 But this is.
 I’ve named my blog Sue at Home because it’s just that: My life on these new “off” days.
 It’ll include lots of the things that make me tick like:

 1. Renovating and decorating my small split-level mid-century house.
 You’ll see everything I’ve done in it and hope to do including all the successes, the happy mistakes, and the epic fails that a novice DIYer like me suffers through.
 Plus – how I do it all on a non-existent budget.